-Researchers specifically looked at data for almost 2,100 children who were brought to Montreal Children’s Hospital emergency department with anaphylaxis between April 2011 and April 2019.
+Researchers looked at data for almost 2,100 children who were brought to Montreal Children’s Hospital emergency department with anaphylaxis between April 2011 and April 2019.
 The study revealed that young patients were less likely to receive epinephrine compared to older children and teens.

 Boy’s Severe Reaction to Pizza